Honours Forfeiture Committee: Operations

 All decisions made by the committee are submitted to the Monarch through the Office of the Prime Minister.
 The subjects discussed by the Committee remain confidential at all times, until confirmed by the Monarch.

 Decisions on forfeiture are published in the London Gazette.

 Composition

 The Forfeiture Committee has a majority of independent members.
-It is chaired by Sir Chris Wormald (previously Sir Jonathan Stephens), on delegated authority from the Head of the Civil Service.
-The other members are the Treasury solicitor and three permanent, independent members.
+It is chaired by Dame Sarah Healey (previous chairs include Sir Chris Wormald and Sir Jonathan Stephens), on delegated authority from the Cabinet Secretary.
+The other members are the Treasury solicitor and four independent members.

+As of November 2025 its membership is as follows: